Magnetic Interaction in Doped 2D Perovskite Cuprates with Nanoscale Inhomogeneity: Lattice Nonlocal Effects vs Superexchange: Electron-hole pairs in the superexchange interaction

-3.2 If there is no spontaneous $\theta$-symmetry breaking and the JT cell state is four-fould degenerate, then the exchange interaction in the JT cell presented above is incomplete.
-In the novel configutation space, the states of $CuO_6$ octahedra with the tilting $\alpha_D$ angle and orientation $\theta_D$ in $U$ stripes, and with the tilting $\alpha_U$ angle and orientation $\theta_U$ in $D$ stripes are impossible.
-It's just that the $i$-th $CuO_6$ octahedron (the black point in Fig.\ref{Fig:7}b) can simultaneously be at the $U$ and $D$ stripe states of any color of four R,B and G,Y possible.
-The novel quasiparticle excitations do not destroy the configuration space, if these quasiparticles are accompanied by changes $\delta \alpha=\alpha_D-\alpha_U$ and $\delta \theta=\theta_D-\theta_U$ shown in Fig.\ref{Fig:7})b
+3.2 If there is no spontaneous $\theta$-symmetry breaking and the JT cell state is four-fold degenerate, then the exchange interaction in the JT cell presented above is incomplete, due to the the novel configuration space.
+Here, the $i$-th CuO$_6$ octahedron (the black point in Fig.\ref{Fig:5}) can simultaneously be in the $U$ and $D$ stripe states of any color of the four possible $R,B$ and $G,Y$.
+In addition to the initial quasiparticles in the static stripe structure, specific hole quasiparticles appear in the CuO$_2$ layer, but they are accompanied by changes $\delta \alpha=\alpha_D-\alpha_U$ and $\delta \theta=\theta_D-\theta_U$ shown in Fig.\ref{Fig:5})